Tudor Heritage Black Bay Harrods 79230G Special Edition Review & Guide

 Tudor Harrods Discontinued

-As of writing moment, the 28th of May 2019, the Tudor Harrods is not discontinued.
-There has been quite a lot of speculation regarding whether or not the model is in production but in writing moment, it is very much so.
+As of writing moment, December 2022, the Tudor Harrods is not discontinued.
+There has been quite a lot of speculation regarding whether or not the model is in production but at the writing moment, it is still in production and Tudor has not communicated otherwise.

 Furthermore, Tudor has given zero information regarding the plans for the 79230G.
 How long the model will be in production, and how many pieces will have been manufactured in total once it is discontinued, only Tudor will know.